INTO-CPS-Association/into-cps-application/DEVELOPER.md

 3. To build the UI:  `gulp` or `gulp build`
 4. To run it:  `npm start`
 5. To run tests: `npm test`
+6. To build the application for the release: `npm run dist` or `npm run dist:win` for Windows only.
+Please note that it's required to run the `gulp` command first.

 ## Useful commands and properties

 - `gulp watch`: it will automatically detect when you save a file and run the corresponding build task so you only have to refresh the app when developing.
+- `npm run clean`: cleans the working envorinment from different folders, making it ready to be deployed.

 ## Latest builds